-The project is fully compliant with the Residential Multi-family Zone District and is well below the allowable floor area as demonstrated in Table 1.
+The Project is fully compliant with the Residential Multi-family Zone District and is well below the allowable floor area as demonstrated in Table 1.
+The RMF allowances demonstrate by-right development and create parameters for the application of the Historic Preservation Design Guidelines which work to shape the appearance of the project.
 Calculations and floor plans were reviewed with the City Zoning Officer and Building Department for Code compliance.